-If you use the same wording as a published source, you must place quotation marks around the passage and state where it came from.
+When producing a piece of written work, if you use the same wording as a published source you must place quotation marks around the passage and state where it came from.
 This is called "referencing".
 You must make sure that you give detailed references for everything in your work which is not in your own words.
 A reference from a printed book or journal should show the name of the author, the year of publication and the page number, for example: (Morrison, 2000, pg.29).